silx-kit/silx/doc/source/sample_code/index.rst

          --debug            Set logging system in debug mode --testdata         Use synthetic images to test the application --use-opengl-plot  Use OpenGL for plots (instead of matplotlib)
+   * - :download:`imageStack.py <../../../examples/imageStack.py>`
+     - .. image:: img/imageStack.png
+         :width: 150px
+     - Simple example for using the ImageStack.

+       In this example we want to display images from different source: .h5, .edf and .npy files.

+       To do so we simple reimplement the thread managing the loading of data.

 :class:`silx.gui.plot.actions.PlotAction`